imclab/corpora/Readme.md

 ## How to use

-Some of the cdnjson repos have `data.json` files that are super large, way too large to open in a text editor.
+Some of the corpora repos have `data.json` files that are super large, way too large to open in a text editor.
 So for now you can just either create a readstream to use them, or just import them directly into mongodb or another database.
 Maybe eventually those larger repos should be broken down into simpler files.

 ## Licence